intelowlproject/GreedyBear/docs/source/Usage.md

 ### Recaptcha configuration
 The Registration Page contains a Recaptcha form from Google.
 By default, that Recaptcha is not configured and is not shown.

-If your intention is to publish GreedyBear as a Service you should first remember to comply to the [AGPL License](https://github.com/intelowlproject/IntelOwl/blob/master/LICENSE), then you should configure the Recaptcha Key for your site and add that value in the `RECAPTCHA_SITEKEY` in the `docker/env_template.js` file.
+If your intention is to publish GreedyBear as a Service you should configure the Recaptcha Key for your site and add that value in the `RECAPTCHA_SITEKEY` in the `docker/env_template.js` file.
 In that case, you would need to [re-build](/Installation.md#update-and-rebuild) the application to have the changes properly reflected.

 ### Amazon SES